-If you are happy to proceed, we will ask for verbal confirmation of your consent to proceed with Clinical Photography.
+If you are happy to proceed, we will ask for verbal confirmation of your consent to proceed with Clinical Photography and for the Skin Analytics website.
 This will give us permission to take your photographs and store them securely in your healthcare records as part of your treatment.
 We will not take any photographs without your permission.